Skip to content

 • Log panel (bottom): solver stdout/stderr plus GUI status messages (marked with [gui]).

-• Status bar (bottom edge): shows current iteration/time during a run, a progress bar, and the active solver binary name.
+• Status bar (bottom edge): shows current iteration/time during a run, a progress bar, and the active solver library name.

 Toolbar Actions